d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 with a window shape of $3\times3$ and a stride of 2.
 Moreover, AlexNet has ten times more convolution channels than LeNet.

-After the last convolutional layer there are two fully-connected layers with 4096 outputs.
+After the last convolutional layer there are two fully connected layers with 4096 outputs.
-These two huge fully-connected layers produce model parameters of nearly 1 GB.
+These two huge fully connected layers produce model parameters of nearly 1 GB.
 Due to the limited memory in early GPUs, the original AlexNet used a dual data stream design, so that each of their two GPUs could be responsible